 The international student must provide evidence of financial ability to pursue a graduate program at MSU before the certificate of acceptance to the University will be mailed.
-Details of the procedures and amount required, as well as the Affidavit of Support for Graduate International Students, can be found at The Graduate School website at https://grad.msu.edu/sites/default/files/content/apply/Affidavit2017-18.pdf.
+Details of the procedures and amount required, as well as the Affidavit of Support for Graduate International Students, can be found at The Graduate School website at https://grad.msu.edu/internationalapplicants under "financial proof".
 M.S. students should not expect financial aid from the University.
 Financial proof is not required for on-line students.